Skip to content

 Lidl's Speyside Ben Bracken is fine.
 The bottle that justifies the trip to Lidl is the peated Islay-style Ben Bracken — a £20 single malt with proper smoke, light medicinal coastal character, and a clean finish.
 It's not Laphroaig and it's not pretending to be.
 But for someone who wants to try Islay-style smoke at a fraction of the £45 entry point on a named-brand Islay, this is the most generous version of the experience the supermarket aisle offers.

-Full Lidl range review: I tried every Lidl whisky.
+Full Lidl range guide: Every Lidl whisky.

 Tesco: Tamnavulin Double Cask (£22)